 WHERE TO EAT

 Don’t miss sunset at The Deck.
-Offering snacks and delicious pizzas overlooking the ocean, you will not be disappointed with the food, the setting or the ambience as live DJs play chill out tunes as the sun goes down.
+Offering snacks and delicious pizzas overlooking the ocean, you will not be disappointed with the food, the setting or the ambiance as live DJs play chill out tunes as the sun goes down.
 You can also get a glass of Rose here, which you will know is a treat if you have spent much time in Bali!
 There is also finer dining experience upstairs if this is more your speed.

 Another popular spot is Lemongrass where it is advisable to book your table in advance.
 We were surprised to find it was fully booked every night, but the helpful staff will still try to get you seated and you just might be sharing a table with some other travellers.
 Tigerlillys, mentioned earlier, also offers a great menu, especially for breakfast or lunch.